snowdrop/k8s-infra/kind/README.md

 ## How to check

-To verify if the ingress route is working, use the following example part of the [kind](https://kind.sigs.k8s.io/docs/user/ingress/#using-ingress) documentation like [this page](https://kind.sigs.k8s.io/docs/user/local-registry/#using-the-registry) too for to tag/push a container image to the `localhost:5000` registry
+To verify if the ingress route is working, use the following example part of the [kind](https://kind.sigs.k8s.io/docs/user/ingress/#using-ingress) documentation like [this page](https://kind.sigs.k8s.io/docs/user/local-registry/#using-the-registry) too to tag/push a container image to the `localhost:5000` registry